Vishal7008/zero/readme.md

 TimeTextView will show the current time according to current time format of mobile that is 12 or 24 hour.

-We can use TimeTextView for the time comming from the server just we have to use timeformat (yyyy-MM-DD HH:mm:ss) and time stamp(2010-05-30 22:15:52)
+We can use TimeTextView for the time coming from the server just we have to use timeformat (yyyy-MM-DD HH:mm:ss) and time stamp(2010-05-30 22:15:52)
 ```xml
 <io.github.rajendrarajaram.zero.TimeTextView
         android:id="@+id/show_date"